TABLE OF CONTENTS

 - Captivate CAM 1.3 zip package

-Also, make sure that you select the “manifest” file in the upload!
+Also, please make sure that the “manifest” file is included in the upload!
 This manifest file contains XML that describes the structure of a course both from a learner’s perspective and from a physical file system perspective and is required for the SCORM to be valid.
 Be sure to test the learning unit and see how it works before releasing the course/unit.
 Press on the magnifying glass on top of your screen to preview the course and its SCORM learning units.